Protect Your Mind (Braveheart)

-"Protect Your Mind (Braveheart)" (also known as "Protect Your Mind (For the Love of a Princess)") is a song performed by Turkish-German trance music project DJ Sakin & Friends featuring vocals by singer Janet Taylor.
-It peaked at No. 1 in Scotland and reached the top 5 in Denmark, Germany, Ireland and the United Kingdom.
-In 1999, it was included on DJ Sakin's first and only album, Walk On Fire.
-"Protect Your Mind" was nominated to the 1999 Echo Awards for best dance single.
+"Protect Your Mind (Braveheart)" (also known as "Protect Your Mind (For the Love of a Princess)") is a song performed by Turkish-German trance music project DJ Sakin & Friends.
+The vocal version features singer Janet Taylor.
+It peaked at No. 1 in Scotland and reached the top five in Denmark, Germany, Ireland and the United Kingdom.
+In 1999, it was included on DJ Sakin's first and only album, Walk on Fire.
+"Protect Your Mind" interpolates "For the Love of a Princess" from the Braveheart soundtrack, composed by James Horner.
+It was nominated at the 1999 Echo Awards for Best Dance Single.